 KIPP Academy Lynn Elementary courses are organized into quarters.
-Students and parents will receive report cards four times during the course of the school year in addition to periodic progress reports in between the grading periods.
+Students and parents/guardians will receive report cards at least twice during the course of the school year in addition to periodic progress reports in between the grading periods.

 Standards Based Grading